nickcottrell/spool/README.md

-spool
+Spool
 =====

-#Minifies css into single string
+#Minifies code into single string

-Just add it to your css directory along with the `spooled` directory and point to that directory after running the script on each css file.
+Just add it to your css directory along with the `spooled` directory and point to that directory after running the script on each file.
+I've only tested it on CSS so far.

 In the shell, run: